-- From 2011 data onwards, France includes Monaco, and the following overseas departments (Guadeloupe; French Guiana; Martinique; Mayotte; and Réunion); and excludes the overseas collectivities (New Caledonia; French Polynesia; Saint Barthélemy; Saint Martin; Saint Pierre and Miquelon; and Wallis and Futuna). - Due to confidentiality reasons, blast furnace gas includes blast furnace gas, coke oven gas and other recovered gases from the year 2018.
-This aggregation may lead to unusual figures and efficiencies in the energy balance and CO2 emissions. - The losses of blast furnace gas, coke oven gas and other recovered gases are included under statistical difference until 2016.
+From 2011 data onwards, France includes Monaco, and the following overseas departments (Guadeloupe; French Guiana; Martinique; Mayotte; and Réunion); and excludes the overseas collectivities (New Caledonia; French Polynesia; Saint Barthélemy; Saint Martin; Saint Pierre and Miquelon; and Wallis and Futuna).

+Due to confidentiality reasons, some demand flows have been merged for the products other bituminous coal and anthracite, starting in 2020.
+Those aggregations are: paper, pulp and printing, food, beverage and tobacco, and not elsewhere specified (industry); machinery, non ferrous metals and non-metallic minerals.

+Due to confidentiality reasons, the flows iron and steels and non ferrous metals have been merged for coke oven coke, starting in 2020.

+Due to confidentiality reasons, some demand flows have been merged for the products lignite and BKB, starting in 2020.
+The flows merged are iron & steel, chamical and petrochemical, non ferrous metals and non metallic minerals.

+Due to confidentiality reasons, blast furnace gas includes blast furnace gas, coke oven gas and other recovered gases from the year 2018.
+This aggregation may lead to unusual figures and efficiencies in the energy balance and CO2 emissions.

+The losses of blast furnace gas, coke oven gas and other recovered gases are included under statistical difference until 2016.
 From 2017 onwards these losses are reported under "other energy uses".

-- In the 2018 edition, data for France were revised back to 2011 following changes in methodology and procedures used by the energy statistics sub-department (SDSE) within the Ministry for the ecological and inclusive transition.
+In the 2018 edition, data for France were revised back to 2011 following changes in methodology and procedures used by the energy statistics sub-department (SDSE) within the Ministry for the ecological and inclusive transition.
 As a result, the revisions, to bring the reporting more in line with the international standards, impacted all fuels.
-Additional details are given under each fuel. - In 2018 edition, the calorific value of coking coal has been revised in agreement with Eurostat and the IEA.
-The revision was made for the period 1990 to 2016. - In the 2017 edition, the French administration undertook comprehensive revisions on sectoral coal consumption back to 2011.
+Additional details are given under each fuel.

+In 2018 edition, the calorific value of coking coal has been revised in agreement with Eurostat and the IEA.
+The revision was made for the period 1990 to 2016.

+In the 2017 edition, the French administration undertook comprehensive revisions on sectoral coal consumption back to 2011.
 Starting this edition, new information became available for anthracite, BKB and other recovered gases.
-Breaks in time series for coke oven gas and blast furnace gas consumption between 2010 and 2011 are due to a change in the methodology, impacting significantly consumption in the iron and steel sector. - From 2012, the energy consumption is more detailed due to a more precise national survey. - Prior to 2011, other manufactured gases (oxygen steel furnace gas) are included in blast furnace gas. - For 1989 to 1998, the IEA Secretariat has estimated industry consumption based on Consommations d'Energie dans l'Industrie, SESSI. - Prior to 1985, consumption of colliery gas is included with the use of coke oven gas by autoproducers. - Hard coal data prior to 1978 may include subbituminous coal.
+Breaks in time series for coke oven gas and blast furnace gas consumption between 2010 and 2011 are due to a change in the methodology, impacting significantly consumption in the iron and steel sector.

+From 2012, the energy consumption is more detailed due to a more precise national survey.

+Prior to 2011, other manufactured gases (oxygen steel furnace gas) are included in blast furnace gas.

+For 1989 to 1998, the IEA Secretariat has estimated industry consumption based on Consommations d'Energie dans l'Industrie, SESSI.

+Prior to 1985, consumption of colliery gas is included with the use of coke oven gas by autoproducers.

-- In the 2021 edition, revisions were made on the slit of other bituminous coal between Main Activity Producer Electricity Plants and Main Activity Producer CHP Plants for the period 2011-2018. - In the 2021 edition, following a methodological change, a power plant was reallocated from main activity producer to autoproducer.
+In the 2021 edition, revisions were made on the slit of other bituminous coal between Main Activity Producer Electricity Plants and Main Activity Producer CHP Plants for the period 2011-2018.

+In the 2021 edition, following a methodological change, a power plant was reallocated from main activity producer to autoproducer.
 Hence, there is no more figure for other manufactured gases in the first.
-This was done for 2018 and 2019. - In 2017 the use of other bituminous coal into transformation for electricity increased by more than 20% to compensate lower generation from nuclear and hydro plants.
+This was done for 2018 and 2019.

+In 2017 the use of other bituminous coal into transformation for electricity increased by more than 20% to compensate lower generation from nuclear and hydro plants.

-• In 2016 the company that consumed blast furnace gas for electricity and heat generation ceased its activity.
+In 2016 the company that consumed blast furnace gas for electricity and heat generation ceased its activity.